-If Couples do Not Want to Get Pregnant:
+For Couples who do not Want to Get Pregnant (2):

-- Condoms can prevent pregnancy, but do not work as well as some other methods. - -Contaceptive" pills and injections are better ways to prevent pregnancy. - They are often available in the family planning service, women's clinics or even some HIV clinics. - Couples with HIV who do not want to have children and who do not want to spread HIV should use both condoms and another method to prevent pregnancy. - Advise your clients to discuss the best way to prevent pregnancy with a trained family planning provider.
+- Condoms can prevent pregnancy, but do not work as well as some other methods. - -Controptive" pills and injections are better ways to prevent pregnancy. - They should be available in the family planning service, women's clinics or even some HIV clinics. - Couples with HIV who do not want to have children and who do not want to spread HIV should use both condoms and another method to prevent pregnancy. - o This is called dual protection." - Advise your clients to discuss the best way to prevent pregnancy with a trained family planning provider.

-Basic Facts About Methods to Prevent Pregnancy (1)
+Basic Facts about Methods to Prevent Pregnancy (1)